 Cryptocurrency | How does cryptocurrency work?

 We’re at a time when cryptocurrencies have emerged.
 Some of them getting more and more attention, like bitcoin or ethereum.
 But the general public has not yet adopted them.
 Because is cryptocurrency the money of the future or just another unicorn?
-In today’s post I’ll explain what is a cryptocurrency.
-And I’ll let you decide by yourself.
+In today’s post, I’ll explain what is a cryptocurrency.
+And I’ll let you decide for yourself.

 Cryptocurrency, or crypto currency, is just the most popular terms we use.
 But you can also read about digital currency, digital coin, digital money, virtual currency or cryptocoin.
 Because they’ve all a similar meaning.
 Some people also call it altcoin.
 However, I prefer to keep this term for the alternatives to bitcoin.